maciejzj/it-jobs-meta/README.md

   -h, --help            show this help message and exit -w, --with-wsgi       run dashboard server with WSGI (in deployment mode) -m CONFIG_PATH, --mongodb CONFIG_PATH
-                        choose MongoDb as the data provider with given config file
+                        choose MongoDb as the data provider with the given config file
 ```

 There are several backend implementations for the data lake and the data